ncatlab/nlab-content/pages/1/3/7/7/7731/content.md

 representing a class $[\mathbf{c}] \in H^n(\mathbf{B}G, A)$ in the $A$-cohomology of $\mathbf{B}G$.
 Then given a morphism  $\phi : \mathbf{B}G \to \mathbf{B}H$ we may ask for the obstruction to extending $\mathbf{c}$ along it.

-Now the statement is: if  $\phi$ is a homotopy cofiber, then there is a good obstruction theory to answer this question.
-Namely in that situation we are looking at a diagram of the form
+Now the statement is: if  $\phi$ is a [[homotopy cofiber|homotopy cofiber]], then there is a good obstruction theory to answer this question.
+Namely in that situation we are looking at a [[diagram]] of the form

 $$
   \array{